-You should be prepared to pay expenses for three months, since the Veterans' Administration sends benefit checks at the end of the months during which students have pursued studies.
+All veterans should be prepared to pay expenses for the first few months, since the U.S. Department of Veterans Affairs sends benefit payments to veterans at the end of the months during which students have pursued studies.

-You should also make certain the objective you plan to pursue is authorized by the Veteran's Administration.
-Any changes in your class schedule must be reported immediately to the Veterans' Education Office.
-If it is discovered that you are failing to attend classes or taking courses not applicable to your stated educational objective, benefits may be terminated.
-It is your responsibility to report any changes, drops, adds, or withdrawals to the Veterans' Education Office as well as to the Registrar's Office.
+The Veterans' Education Office at Skagit Valley College will ensure that the objective you plan to pursue is authorized by the U.S. Department of Veterans Affairs.
+Any changes in your class schedule must be reported immediately to the Veterans' Education Office at SVC.
+Benefits may be terminated if it is discovered that you are failing to attend classes or taking courses not applicable to your stated educational objective.
+It is your responsibility to report any changes, drops, adds, or withdrawals to the Veterans' Education Office at Skagit Valley College as well as to the Registrar's Office.

-Skagit Valley College also reserves the right to refuse re-certification to those who fail to make satisfactory progress in accordance with established college scholastic standards.

-Work-study positions may be available in the Veteran's Education Offices on the Mount Vernon and Whidbey Island campuses as well as in the local communities for veterans attending school.
+Skagit Valley College also reserves the right to refuse recertification to those who fail to make satisfactory progress in accordance with established college scholastic standards.
+Workstudy positions may be available in the Veteran's Education Offices on the Mount Vernon and Whidbey Island campuses as well as in the local communities for veterans attending school.
 For more information, contact the Veterans Education Office.

-Applications for educational benefits are available in the Veteran's Education Office.
+Applications for educational benefits are available in the Veteran's Education Office at Skagit Valley College and online.
 When you submit an application for veteran's benefits, you must submit a copy of the DD 214.